troymessina/HumanAmbitions/markdown/Ch03_Population.md

 Green Revolution
 : refers to the modernization of agricultural practices worldwide beginning around 1950, when fossil fuels transformed both fertilization and mechanization.

+positive feedback
+: involves a reaction to some stimulus in the same direction as the stimulus, thus amplifying the effect.
+Positive feedback leads to an unstable, runaway process—like exponential growth.

+differential equation
+: an equation that relates functions and their derivatives.
+The subject is often sequenced after calculus within a curriculum.
 :::